- Exercise is important for physical health and mood.

 - Multiply the total by 0.172, and then add 33.3.

 Olympic and professional endurance athletes train for VO2 max levels above 80.
 Non-athletes VO2 max levels vary according to sex and age and range from 30 to 50 for males and 20 to 40 for females.
-For the average person exercising for fitness and health, this value is not necessary.
+For the average person exercising for fitness and health, calculating or using this value is not necessary.

 Warm-Up and Cool-Down